In today’s interview I get to speak with dietary protein researcher and expert, Professor Stuart Phillips.

-In today’s interview I get to speak with dietary protein expert, Professor Stuart Phillips, about how much protein we all need to eat per day to avoid muscle loss as we get older and more.
+We talk about the current research recommendations on how much protein we all need to eat per day to avoid muscle loss as we get older, busting myths that protein damages your kidneys, keto diet mistakes with protein and more.

-He is a Professor in Kinesiology, also an Adjunct Professor in the School of Medicine at McMaster University.
+Prof Phillips is a Professor in Kinesiology, also an Adjunct Professor in the School of Medicine at McMaster University.

 In the interview you’ll hear how important protein as one of the three macronutrients in our diets.
 He explains how to work out how much protein you need to eat at a minimum in order to stay healthy as you get older.